Install SQL Server using a configuration file

 Applies to: SQL Server (all supported versions) - Windows only

-SQL Server Setup provides the ability to generate a configuration file based upon the system default and run-time inputs.
+SQL Server Setup can generate a configuration file based upon the system default and run-time inputs.
 You can use the configuration file to deploy SQL Server throughout the enterprise with the same configuration.
 You can also standardize manual installations throughout the enterprise, by creating a batch file that launches Setup.exe.

 This article is maintained for SQL Server versions 2016 and later.
 For older versions of SQL Server, see Install SQL Server 2014 Using a Configuration File.